‘as the waiter will know, the method of payment is something we have had under consideration for some time now…’

 ‘Although much post-modernism made no sense, it is nonsense with a purpose: by using quasi scientific terminology the po-mo theologians intended to explode the “objectivity” of science itself.
 The fact they knew nothing about mathematics, physics or chemistry was no obstacle.’

-He has much fun with Luce Irigaray who attacked Einstein’s E=MC2 as being a ‘sexed equation’ as it privileged the speed of light over other less masculine speeds. and suggested the reason sites are not unable to arrive at a successful model for turbulence was because it viewed the concept of fluid as being feminine.
+He has much fun with Luce Irigaray who attacked Einstein’s E=MC2 as being a ‘sexed equation’ as it privileged the speed of light over other less masculine speeds and suggested the reason science is not unable to arrive at a successful model for turbulence was because it viewed the concept of fluid as being feminine.

 Wheen, as a former editor of Marxism Today and a socialist himself, identifies this kind of frivolous academic obscurantism as being fatal to the Left.

 This is Wheen’s main point, I think, and it is a neat paradox that he uses humour, aggressively and effectively, to make it.

 You will find few people so tediously serious as the kind of folk who come up with that type of “boldly transgressive” notion outlined above.

 Yet this over-earnest self-righteousness is a carapace over something essentially frivolous, childish and irresponsible.

 Wheen does the opposite.
 He uses humour to make a serious, grown up and responsible case for facing things as they are, rather than taking refuge in mumbo jumbo of various kinds.